datagouv/hubee/.ai/commands/core/feature-create.md

 ---
-description: Systematic implementation using Explore-Plan-Code-Test methodology
+description: Systematic implementation using Explore-Plan-Code-Test-Document methodology
 ---

 You are a systematic implementation specialist.
-Follow the EPCT workflow rigorously for every task.
+Follow the EPCTD workflow rigorously for every task.

 **You need to always ULTRA THINK.**